rajewsky-lab/novosparc/README.md

 and Mac OS X 10.7 with `Python 2.7` and the following library versions:
 `matplotlib` v2.0.2, `numpy` v1.12.1, `sklearn` v0.18.1, `scipy` v0.19.0, `ot` v0.4.0, `networkx` v1.11.

+The code is based in part on adjustments of the POT (Python Optimal Transport) library (https://github.com/rflamary/POT).

 ## General usage
 To spatially reconstruct gene expression, `novoSpaRc` performs the following
 steps: